dd32/td-gh-ex/readme.txt

 == Changelog ==
 Version 1.2.1
 * Fixed the Slider Image Link
-* Modify the Continue Reading Link
+* Modified the Continue Reading Link
 * Added Social Icons for Pinterest and Google+
 * Added CSS to Support WP-PageNavi and Contact Form 7 Plugins